Martin Gray

 Martin Gray is a minister in Northern Ireland.

 I grew up attending church, but as a teenager, I walked away from faith because I didn’t want Jesus to be the Lord of my life.
 I also believed that I had to be perfect and earn my way to heaven.
-When I was 19 attending university, two of my Christian friends, invited me to church and ministry gatherings.
+When I was attending university, two of my Christian friends, invited me to church.
 Upon hearing three talks about the prodigal son, salvation by grace and not my own effort, and gaining the whole world but losing your soul, I heard God speaking to me.
 I made the decision to trust in Christ and realised that God’s grace is sufficient.
-I began a journey of joyful yet often painful repentance.
-The Lord worked in my heart, transforming my desires and changing my life.

 One significant theme has been the call to radical and costly repentance, as the Lord has consistently drawn me closer to Him through the need to turn away from sin and be transformed by His grace.
 During a year I spent in a season of challenging isolation, I found God’s presence more tangible than ever before.
 This period of difficulty deepened my dependence on Him and strengthened my experience of His nearness.
-I’ve also experienced ongoing growth in sanctification through my marriage and the support and accountability of a few close brothers in Christ.
-These relationships have been crucial in helping me live out my faith with greater integrity and devotion.
+I’ve also experienced ongoing sanctification through my marriage and the support and accountability of a few close brothers in Christ.

-I believe I will have an opportunity to sharpen my leadership skills and grow in theological understanding, learn new strategies for effective ministry and gain insights into current challenges facing the European church, and connect with other leaders, leading to mutual encouragement and collaboration.
+I believe I will have an opportunity to sharpen my leadership skills, grow in theological understanding, learn new strategies for effective ministry, gain insights into current challenges facing the European church, and connect with other leaders through mutual encouragement and collaboration.
 This experience will equip me with fresh ideas and perspectives and enhance my ability to disciple others and lead the church in its mission to reach the community.

 I was a youth and children's worker, an assistant minister, and a minister.